Demo-AI-Edge-Crazy-Train/lego-summit-connect-2025-lab-statement/content/ai/model-serving/index.en.md

   src = '**.png'
 +++

-In this section, you will deploy the model you just created to the OpenShift AI Model Server.
+In this ==section==, you will deploy the model you just created to the OpenShift AI Model Server.

 **Note**: If something went wrong during model training in the previous section, you can still follow this section starting with the first part titled **FALLBACK**.